 Water conservation staff provide landscape plan review services for all municipal jurisdictions in MMWD's service area at no cost.
 Title 13 of the District's Code includes a section on water efficient landscaping that requires projects needing a building or landscape permit, plan check or design review.
-The plan review process consists of reviewing construction documents to verify compliance with efficiency standards, calculating a maximum applied water allowance (MAWA) and estimating total water use (ETWU), conducting a site inspection, and issuing a final letter of approval.
-On 15 December 2015, the District's Board of Directors approved changes to the landscape plan review requirements to be consistent with the Governor's executive order revising the State of California's Model Water Efficient Landscape ordinance (MMWD, 2015).
-Over the last five years, conservation staff have conducted 523 landscape plan reviews.
+The plan review process consists of reviewing construction documents to verify compliance with efficiency standards, calculating a maximum applied water allowance (MAWA) and estimated total water use (ETWU), conducting a site inspection, and issuing a final letter of approval.
+On 15 December 2015, the District's Board of Directors approved changes to the landscape plan review requirements to be consistent with the Governor's executive order revising the State of California's Model Water Efficient Landscape plan reviews.